Restaurant in Las Caletas, Spain

 Verdict

-If you've already eaten at El Jardín de la Sal once, you know the setting does real work: salt pans, volcanic black lava, and the Atlantic horizon all pulling focus from your plate.
+If you've already eaten at El Jardín de la Sal once, you know the setting does real work: salt pans, volcanic black lava, the Atlantic horizon all pulling focus from your plate.
 Come back for what the kitchen actually earns on its own terms.
-The Michelin Bib Gourmand (2025) is the credential that matters here — it signals cooking that outperforms its price tier, and at a single-euro price range, this is one of the most cost-efficient Michelin-recognised meals you can have anywhere in Spain.
+The Michelin Bib Gourmand (2025) is the credential that matters here — it signals cooking that outperforms its price tier, at a single-euro price range, this is one of the most cost-efficient Michelin-recognised meals you can have anywhere in Spain.
 Book it again, but this time pay closer attention to the fish.

 The Restaurant